-Full disclosure that we debated if Plant is one of the most romantic restaurants in Asheville.
-Yes; we go here often and for special occasions, but is it perfect for date night?
-We say yes, especially if you are vegan.
+Full disclosure: we debated if Plant is one of the most romantic restaurants in Asheville.

 Plant is also one of our overall top Asheville restaurants, and spoiler alert: we aren’t vegan.
-Zagat named Plant as one of the best vegan restaurants in the country.
+Zagat even named Plant one of the best vegan restaurants in the entire country.

-Plant showcases a dedicated vegan menu with a few gluten-free items.
-They run on the more expensive side, but you still may dress casually.
+Plant showcases a dedicated vegan menu with many gluten-free items.
+They run on the expensive side, but you may dress casually.

 Plant | 165 Merrimon Avenue, Asheville, NC 28801

 Leo’s House Of Thirst is a wine bar and one of our favorite West Asheville joints.